geopm/geopm/service/docs/source/geopm_pio.3.rst

   Returns zero on success, error value on failure.

 ``geopm_pio_reset()``
   Reset the GEOPM platform interface causing resources to be freed.
   This will cause the internal PlatormIO instance to be released/deleted and reconstructed.
 As a result, any signals and controls that had been pushed will be cleared, any batch servers that had been started will be stopped, and all registered IOGroups will be reset.  **NOTE: the reset only applies to the Service PlatformIO instance and does not affect the PlatformIO instance managed by the GEOPM HPC runtime.**

+``geopm_pio_check_valid_value()``
+  In geopm, the values for signals and controls can be invalid due to errors.
+  This function determines if the current *value* of the signal or control is a valid value.
+Zero is returned if the value is valid and a negative error code is returned if the value is invalid.

 Serial Functions